 The first time that I ate popover pizza was at my sister’s house.
-I really loved it and I had asked for the recipe, but for some reason she never gave me the recipe.
+I really loved it and I had asked for the recipe, but for some reason, she never gave me the recipe.
 I am not sure if she forgot to give it to me or if I forgot to remind her.
 So when I found the recipe in the cookbook that I have borrowed from Krista’s boyfriend’s mom, I was excited and could not wait to make it.

 Friday in our house is frozen pizza night.
 I know frozen pizza is pretty sad for someone who writes a cooking blog, but after a hard week of work Mike and I settle for something that is easy and quick.
-This last Friday night our two daughters were going to be at home for supper; and since I had all the ingredients for this popover pizza I thought it would be a great time to make it.
+This last Friday night our two daughters were going to be at home for supper, and since I had all the ingredients for this popover pizza I thought it would be a great time to make it.

-The nice thing about popover pizza besides that it is easy and fast to make, like pizza you can add the ingredients that your family loves on pizza.
+The nice thing about popover pizza besides that it is easy and fast to make, like pizza you can add the ingredients that your family loves to pizza.
 The popover pizza that I made for us was a simple one that included Italian sausage, pepperoni, a little green pepper, and cheese.
-For myself I would have added everything but the kitchen sink, but then I would have not pleased everybody.
+For myself, I would have added everything but the kitchen sink, but then I would have not pleased everybody.

 You may wonder why it is called popover pizza.
 Mike was wondering the same thing until we sat down to eat.
-You see the batter that you make is poured over the top of your meat, cheese, and sauce to make sort of a crust when it bakes and then when you serve it you popover or flip over the crust so that it is on the bottom.
+You see the batter that you make is poured over the top of your meat, cheese, and sauce to make sort of a crust when it bakes, and then when you serve it you popover or flip over the crust so that it is on the bottom.
 Wallah, this is how you get the name popover pizza.
-So if you want a family pleasing easy dish to make I hope you try this popover pizza, I don’t think you will be sorry.
+So if you want a family-pleasing easy dish to make I hope you try this popover pizza, I don’t think you will be sorry.

 Popover Pizza (Recipes from Home A Collection of Favorites Compiled by Ruth J Steinfeldt)